Continue with Facebook

 People with certain health conditions, such as heart disease, type 2 diabetes, osteoporosis, and migraine, may benefit from a little extra magnesium.
 However, taking magnesium supplements isn’t always better for your health.

 A myasthenic crisis is an emergency that affects a small percentage of people with MG.
 It’s a life-threatening condition that impairs breathing and requires medical intervention.
 Magnesium sulfate is known to trigger myasthenic crises.
-For this reason, doctors recommend that people with MG avoid magnesium supplements or drugs that contain magnesium such as muscle relaxants, beta-blockers, or calcium channel blockers.
+For this reason, doctors recommend that people with MG avoid magnesium supplements or drugs that contain magnesium, such as muscle relaxants, beta-blockers, and calcium channel blockers.

 During a myasthenic crisis, the muscles that help you breathe become too weak to properly move air in and out of your lungs.
 Because you cannot breathe on your own, you may need mechanical ventilation, a machine to support your lungs until your symptoms improve.